Geometric Tachyon and Warm Inflation: Formalism of Warm Inflation

 \section{Formalism of Warm Inflation}

-In the cold inflationary scenario, the inflation dynamics is governed by the Einstein equations for FRW metric and the tachyon field equation derived from the tachyonic action (see \cite{FTCP} for details)i.e
+In the cold inflationary scenario, the inflation dynamics is governed by the Einstein equations for FRW metric and the tachyon field equation derived from the tachyonic action (see \cite{FTCP1} for details)i.e

 where $H=\dot{a}/a$ is the Hubble parameter, $\rho_{\phi}$ is the field energy density and $\rho_{\gamma}$ is the radiation energy density.
-However, in the warm inflationary scenario, i.e when thermal effects are taken into account, the corresponding equations are modified due to the contribution of radiation energy density and the inflation dynamics is described in general by the following equations \cite{Herrera}where the dissipative effect is taken into account by introducing a term proportional to tachyon velocity.
-The Friedmann equation and the equation of motion for tachyon field now takes the form: ,
+However, in the warm inflationary scenario, i.e when thermal effects are taken into account, the corresponding equations are modified due to the contribution of radiation energy density and the inflation dynamics is described in general by the following equations \cite{Herrera} where the dissipative effect is taken into account by introducing a term proportional to tachyon velocity. ,

-where $\Gamma$ is the dissipation coefficient and this coefficient is is assumed to be responsible for the decay of tachyon field into radiation in the inflationary regime.
-So in general it is expected to be a positive function of the tachyon field.
-It may be worth mentioning here that attempts have been made to obtain scalar field evolution equations for warm inflation from first principles which found that dissipative effects during warm inflation are temporarily non-local although limits have also been obtained for which the effects are of the local form \cite{GB, BAS1,BAS2}.In the present model, we consider the dissipation coefficient as an arbitrary function of Tachyon field.
+where $\Gamma$ is the dissipation coefficient which is assumed to be responsible for the decay of tachyon field into radiation in the inflationary regime and $M_P$ is the reduced Planck mass.
+In general, the dissipation coefficient is expected to be a positive function of the tachyon field.
+It may be worth mentioning here that attempts have been made to obtain scalar field evolution equations for warm inflation from first principles which found that dissipative effects during warm inflation are temporarily non-local although limits have also been obtained for which the effects are of the local form \cite{GB,GAJ,GAJ1}.
+In the present model we consider the dissipation coefficient as an arbitrary function of tachyon field.